Sij-dev/Decentralised_Food_App/README.md

 1. User signup
     - User needs to provide user name ( address picks up from metamask)
     - Avatar-profile pic ( uploads to IPFS – Demonstrate IPFS capabilities)
     - Once IPFS upload over, User can submit the form. ( Submit button will be enabled only after upload is completed.Upload time varies depends on image size.
-Sometimes IPFS takes significant amount of time to upload.In that case you can commnet the IPFS related code in “./src/user/ui/signupform/SignUpForm.js”. )
+Sometimes IPFS takes significant amount of time to upload.In that case you can comment the IPFS related code in “./src/user/ui/signupform/SignUpForm.js”. )

 2. User Login